 Although most people will say they want feedback, most of us really don't respond very well to it.
 It's just human nature.
 What we really want is positive feedback.
 We like to hear positive things about our performance and while we know that the other kind of feedback (constructive) is valuable for our development, we don't appreciate hearing what sounds to us like criticism.

 When we hear about something that challenges our self-perception of who we are, a basic psychological "fight or flight" survival mechanism kicks in.
 In many cases, once employees have a chance to process it, they may benefit from it in the long run.
 However, the immediate reaction is often to rankle at the input.

 Managers understand that employees are uncomfortable receiving criticism and this feeds their own hesitancy to deliver it.
 In many instances, a manager is concerned that they will risk damaging a relationship with an employee if they offer criticism, and they delay or avoid giving it.

 Another reason employees feel they don’t get enough feedback is that most managers have not been trained in delivering feedback and are not very good at it.
 Becoming good at it requires training, followed by consistent practice.
 Delivering feedback does not have to be frightening, uncomfortable or difficult.
-With practice and patience, managers can improve their comfort and confidence with giving it and employees will appreciate the improved developmental support.
+With practice and patience, managers can improve their comfort and confidence by giving it and employees will appreciate the improved developmental support.

 Tips for Delivering Effective Feedback